microsoft/T-MAC/README.md

 ## News

-- 08/17/2024 🚀: T-MAC now supports most quantized models in GPTQ format without the need to manually set kernel shapes!
+- 08/17/2024 🚀: T-MAC now supports 1/2/4-bit quantized models of (almost) any architecture in GPTQ format.

 - 08/14/2024 🚀: The T-MAC GEMM (N>1) kernels are now integrated into llama.cpp to accelerate prefill.
 Check [Prefill speedup](#prefill-speedup) for speedup.